Making Money with Threadless

 On the other hand, the rewards are great if your submission does get selected by Threadless for print.
 You will earn up to $7 for every product sold and a $250 gift code.
-Threadless will also promote the design on the site as well as social media.
-Furthermore, many people shop at Threadless since their designs and products are of good quality.
-Consequently, you’ll likely earn more money per design on Threadless, compared to other sites such as Redbubble or Design by Humans.
+Threadless will also promote the design on their website as well as social media.
+Furthermore, many people shop at Threadless due to the quality of their designs and products.
+As such, you will likely earn more money per design on Threadless compared to other sites such as Redbubble or Design by Humans.

-If you’re in need of inspiration, Threadless has themed design challenges to get your creative juices flowing.
+If you are in need of inspiration, Threadless has themed design challenges to get your creative juices flowing.
 You can always find a few challenges to participate in at any given time.
-The best part about these challenges is that you will receive a big cash prize if your submission is the winner.
+The best part about these challenges is that you will receive a big cash prize if your submission wins.

 As such, make sure that the designs you submit are of exceptional quality to increase your chances of getting selected for print.
 If you want to learn some helpful tips and tricks to getting a good score, be sure to check out the forums there.
 In addition, Threadless has a challenge called ‘Design Critiques’, where you can get feedback for your submission from other designers and artists.

 You will be able to participate in challenges and send in submissions after creating an account.
 Threadless requires a JPG image that is 1200 pixels wide x 1200 pixels tall.
-You can use the submission kit provided by Threadless, or create your own.
-If it’s the latter, be sure to check out submissions from other designers and artists.
-Most of them has the main graphic, along with mockups showing how it would look like on a t-shirt.
+You can use the submission kit provided by Threadless or create your own.
+If it’s the latter, be sure to use submissions from other designers and artists as reference.
+Most of them have a main graphic, along with mockups showing how it would look like on a shirt.

 To submit a design, go to Create and Submit A Design.
-Here, you can submit your design to either the open-ended design challenge, or the themed challenges.
+Here, you can submit your design to either the open-ended design challenge or themed challenges.

 After uploading your image and filling in some basic information, your design is ready for submission.

 Once your design is submitted, Threadless will review and approve it for scoring within a few days.
 The scoring period is around ten days, during which you can check out the comments on your submission.
-Once it’s over, Threadless will tally the scores and show you the final score.
+After the ten days are up, Threadless will tally the scores and show you the final score.

-If your submission receives a good score and gets selected by Threadless, you’ll be required to submit the source files (if you’re working in vector) or hi-res images so they can use them for print.
+If your submission receives a good score and gets selected by Threadless, you will be required to submit the source files (if you’re working in vector) or hi-res images for print purposes.

-In the past, you can’t do much else on Threadless if your submission doesn’t get selected.
+In the past, you couldn’t do much else on if your submission doesn’t get selected.
 However, that has changed now that Threadless has introduced Artist Shops.
-It’s 100% free, and Threadless takes care of printing and inventory for you.
+It’s 100% free and Threadless takes care of printing and inventory for you.
 In addition, you can fully control the profit margin for each product.
-In short, you get to make money each time a product is sold — without the time and hassle of having to ship it out.
+In short, you make money each time a product is sold without the time and hassle of having to ship it out.

 You can sign up for Artist Shops with your Threadless account.
-Once done, you’ll gain access to the shop dashboard, where you can create a product, manage your products, and change your shop settings.
+Once done, you will gain access to the shop dashboard, where you can create a product, manage your products, and change your shop settings.

-Threadless also provides you with a few selected layouts and fonts to customize your site’s appearance, although you’re free to set custom colors.
+Threadless also provides you with a few selected layouts and fonts to customize your site’s appearance, although you are free to set your own colors.
 All layouts are responsive, so your shop will look good on any device.

-Artist Shops is perfect if you’re looking to build an apparel brand in the easiest way possible.
-At the same time, all the marketing is left entirely up to you.
-As such, you will need put in quite a lot of work in order to generate passive income from your shop.
-The rewards are well worth it — especially if you’re able to build up a sizable following for your designs.
+Artist Shops is perfect if you are looking to build an apparel brand in the easiest way possible.
+At the same time, all the marketing is left entirely up to you, so you will need put in quite a lot of work to generate passive income from your shop.
+The rewards are well worth it though, especially if you are able to build up a sizable fan following.

-It can be hard for your submissions to get selected for print, and Artist Shops require you to be good at marketing.
-However, Threadless is definitely a good choice for a graphic designer looking to make passive income — if you put in the work and focus on creating quality designs.
+It can be hard for your submissions to get selected for print, and success of Artist Shops requires one to have some marketing skills.
+However, Threadless is definitely a good choice for a graphic designer looking to make passive income if you put in the work and focus on creating quality designs.